 My art work is inspired by the many misunderstandings of our society that are too often not openly discussed.
-I create art as a way to speak on issues that are sensitive and highly misinterpreted.
-If I had to define my style of work, it would simply be contemporary art with a political/conscious spin; a mixture of day-to-day popular images, colors and text connected to an underlining message or theme.
+I create art as a way to speak on issues that are viewed as sensitive to some and potentially highly misinterpreted.
+My style of work is envisioned by most as contemporary art with a political/socially conscious spin; a mixture of day-to-day popular images, bold color, lines and text/language's that connect to an underlining message or direction of intent.
 I utilize a mixture of materials but primarily acrylic on canvas along with hand-cut illustration board to deliver a multidimensional aspect to my work.
 I do this to invoke a sense of not just viewing a flat, painted canvas but more so an independent object in its own space that is there with you (specifically, the item it is depicting).
 Metallic foil is also a material that can be found in my work; representative of its historical reference to power, elegance and commanding presence.

 The overall goal of my work is to help those that either know very little about, or have a (possibly unknown) bias viewpoint towards a certain subject.
 Open their perceptions & nurture their understanding.
 I believe my background in murals/street art gives me a nontraditional way of viewing art and its preconceived limits on subject matter.
 While touching on a variety of subjects – such as vanity, drugs, political struggle, personal health, greed and sacred geometry– I am able to connect with the masses while illustrating that we all face the same problems.
 This hopeful realization will not only unite minds but also lead them to question why certain practices exist in the first place.
 The method to my madness is to grab people’s attention using images that they can recognize, connect with and/0r become visually entertained by.
 Once this rare opportunity takes place, I have a window of time to convey a message or share a piece of information with the viewer.
 I am a firm believer in doing everything with a purpose and direction.
 I hope to spread not only knowledge and awareness, but a much needed compassion and empathy.